 - Education and Training: on-farm/ranch research, participatory research

-In order to inoculate corn, huitlacoche spores must be gathered.
+1. Determine what sources of huitlacoche spores provide the highest success rate for propagation.
 Sources of huitlacoche spores will include frozen huitlacoche, fresh huitlacoche, and pure culture strains of Ustilago maydis, the fungus responsible for the occurrence of huitlacoche in corn.
 A sporidial suspension will be produced with each of these sources and used to inoculate corn in order to determine its viability as an inoculum.

-Some varieties of corn may be more prone to developing huitlacoche than others.
+2. Determine what varieties of corn are best suited for huitlacoche propagation.
 To determine which varieties are best suited for huitlacoche production in South Texas weather conditions, three varieties identified as being suitable for huitlacoche production will be planted and inoculated with each of the spore sources previously described.

 3. Determine what propagation techniques result in the highest propagation success rates.
 They include injecting sporidial suspensions down the silk channel of each ear, injuring the base of the cornstalk of young plants and spraying the suspensions on the abraded tissue, and injecting sporidial suspensions into the leaf swirl of the developing corn plant.